thomashoneyman/purescript-halogen-realworld/README.md

 ```
 ## Dev mode

-To run it in dev mode where your saving your changes to source files reloades the page you can build with the --watch option
+To run it in dev mode where saving your changes rebuilds and reloads the app, you can run the command below (which calls `spago build --watch`)

 ```sh
 npm run watch